PowerShell/PowerShell/README.md

 ## Building

-The following steps are done by `./build.sh`.
-Note that `dotnet restore` must be done at least once from the top directory to obtain all the necessary .NET packages.
-The variable `$BIN` is the output directory, `bin`.
+The command `dotnet restore` must be done at least once from the top directory to obtain all the necessary .NET packages; unfortunately, we also have to temporarily patch `System.Console.dll` until the API is officially updated, so run `./patch.sh`.

+Build with `./build.sh`, which does the following steps.

+> The variable `$BIN` is the output directory, `bin`.

 ### Native